 |Conventions (spelling, vocabulary choice, grammar, sentence structure, punctuation)||Several errors in conventions, which occasionally interfere with meaning.||Student demonstrates a strong grasp of writing conventions.
 Very few minor errors, which do not interfere with meaning.||Strong mastery of writing conventions.
 The writing piece is virtually without error.|

 As part of our specialization, Ursula Franklin Academy offers a rigorous science and math program.
 Our students are required to take a senior science course in addition to the two compulsory courses required for graduation.
-The applicant must respond to ten (10) science – numeracy – problem solving based questions at the Admissions Assessment.
-There will be a combination of word problems and multiple choice questions, similar in format to the Grade 6 EQAO Assessment*.
-The science/numeracy questions will be based on and assessed at the Grade 7 Ontario Curriculum level.
-The student’s problem solving ability must be at or above a Level 3 (70%).
-Multiple Choice questions will be marked as correct or incorrect.
-Each question will note mark value.
-A copy of last year’s Science–Numeracy-Problem Solving Assessment can be found below and downloaded for preparation purposes.
+The applicant must respond to several science and math questions at the Admissions Assessment.
+There will be a combination of word problems and multiple-choice questions, similar in format to the Grade 6 EQAO Assessment*.
+The science/math questions will be based on and assessed at the Grade 7 Ontario Curriculum level.
+The student’s problem-solving ability must be at or above a Level 3 (70%).
+Multiple-choice questions will be marked as correct or incorrect.
+A sample of what to expect for the science/math/problem-solving assessment can be found below and downloaded for preparation purposes.

-* Note: Our format for the Science-Numeracy-Problem Solving Assessment is similar to Grade 6 EQAO – applicants who have not written an EQAO Assessment can visit the EQAO website to familiarize themselves with style and format or download the booklet here.
+* Note: Our format for the Science/Math/Problem-Solving Assessment is similar to Grade 6 EQAO – applicants who have not written an EQAO Assessment can visit the EQAO website to familiarize themselves with style and format or download the booklet here.

 If U × 4=12, and U – 10+F = 0, what is the value of F?
 (1 mark)

 3) How might you set up an experiment to see if a liquid substance is a pure substance or a mechanical mixture?
-(4 marks) Previous Year’s Numeracy/Science/Problem Solving Assessment for Study Purposes Admissions Assessment Practice
+(4 marks) Sample Science/Math/Problem-Solving Assessment for Study Purposes Admissions Assessment Practice